Skip to contents

 3. Constrain to dispersal-reachable distance (within max_geog)

-4. Weight each analog by climate similarity (via weight function)
+4. Weight each analog by climate similarity (via kernel function)

 5. Aggregate ecosystem characteristics across these weighted analogs